 Marketing yourself isn’t as difficult as it was back then, there’s social media, websites, blogs and editors at large.
 Technology is evolving on a daily basis and the same goes for you knowledge of the latest photography gadgets.
 You need to be aware of the latest cameras, features and why having it is a good idea.
 If you can’t afford it, buy the best version of it as this puts you at an advantage when looking for work.

 Your portfolio also has to be outstanding; your portfolio is what sells you to editors and those looking to hire you.
 The photography industry gives you options, you can choose to specialise in a specific field.
 This is important because you have to choose a field you’re passionate about and love.
 If you love the great outdoors, wildlife is worth considering.
 If you love the glitz and glamour, media photography might be your calling; taking photos of famous people might be perfect for you.
+If you are passionate about capturing those moments of intimacy and love, then wedding photography might be your calling.
+Pre-wedding shoot and photography in Singapore, for example, is in demand for people that can capture the romantic and fairytale scenes that can easily be found all throughout the country.

 Getting connected – when starting out you need to get your name out there.
 This involves being socially connected as this increases your chances of bookings.
 Twitter, Facebook, LinkedIn and a website are just some of the tools you can use.